Diliano/tdd-katas/katas/first_non_repeating_character/README.md

 1. The input is an empty string → Return `""`.
 2. The input contains all repeating characters → Return `""`.
 3. The input is a single character → Return that character.
+4. The input contains no repeating characters → Return the first character.